Showing posts with label Meyer Lansky. Show all posts

 During those troubles, he and his wife lived in Miami Beach on Collins Avenue where he read philosophy and watched very little television -- except for the public broadcasting channel.
 A move to legalize casino gambling dominated Miami news during the late 1970s in the days before the Seminoles assumed their role in the industry.
 Legendary Miami News reporter Milt Sosin interviewed Lansky, who was about 76 at the time, to get his take on the gambling controversy.

-When asked if he was in favor of casino gambling, Lansky said there would always be people who would gamble; they found places to go such as the Bahamas and Vegas, why not Miami?
+When asked if he was in favor of casino gambling, Lansky said there would always be people who would gamble; they found places to go such as The Bahamas and Vegas, why not Miami?
 Why not junkets to Miami?
 Sosin pointed to gambling opponents who claimed organized crime would infiltrate the business.
 But Lansky said there was no such thing as organized crime … and that police would say anything.
 “The whole thing [casino gambling] will be taken over by the puritan establishment, like Hughes and the hotel people in Vegas,” added the aging mobster.

 Sosin asked about the dangers of “enforcers,” or increased crime if casinos were legalized.
 Lansky said everybody had collectors – even building and loan associations - but he didn’t believe stories of people having their legs broken or being killed.